perriera/for_interfaces/vm/multipass/mac/INSTALL.md

 ### Wish Case

   - Go to the [website and download the installer for OSX](https://multipass.run/docs/installing-on-macos#heading--install-upgrade-uninstall)
-  - Once installed successfully do this:
+  - Once installed in a Terminal box do this:

 		multipass launch
 		multipass list